pinkaofc/assignment/README.md

-#Project Title: Entity and Relation Extraction using Python#
+Entity and Relation Extraction using Python

-Description:
+📄 Description

-This project extracts named entities and relations from a financial order document using Python.
-It focuses on identifying organisations, names, and their corresponding PAN numbers, then builds the relationship “PAN_Of” between them.
-The extraction is automated using text parsing and regular expressions, and the results are stored in a structured CSV format.
+This project demonstrates how to extract named entities and relations from a financial order document using Python.
+It focuses on identifying organisations, names, and their corresponding PAN numbers, then maps their relationship as “PAN_Of”.
+The extraction process is automated using text parsing and regular expressions, and the final results are saved in a structured CSV file.

-Key Features:
+🚀 Key Features

-PDF text extraction using pdfplumber
+Extracts text directly from PDFs using pdfplumber

-Pattern-based entity recognition with regex
+Identifies entities and PAN numbers with pattern-based regex

-Automatic relation mapping (e.g., PAN_Of)
+Builds automatic relation mappings (e.g., PAN_Of)

-Clean and validated CSV output
+Outputs clean, validated data in CSV format

-Tech Stack:
+🧠 Tech Stack

+Languages & Libraries:
-Python, pdfplumber, Regular Expressions (Regex), CSV
+Python • pdfplumber • Regular Expressions (Regex) • CSV

-Files Included:
+📁 Files Included

-Assignment1_extraction.py — main extraction script
+Assignment1_extraction.py — Main extraction script

-PDF for Python LLM (1).pdf — input dataset
+PDF for Python LLM (1).pdf — Input dataset (source document)

-extracted_entities_relations.csv — output file
+extracted_entities_relations.csv — Output file with extracted entities and relations

-Usage:
+⚙️ Usage

-Install dependency:
+1. Install dependency
 pip install pdfplumber

-Run the script:
+2. Run the script
 python Assignment1_extraction.py

-View results in extracted_entities_relations.csv.

-Outcome:
+3. View output

+Open the generated file:

+extracted_entities_relations.csv

+🎯 Outcome

-Efficient extraction of PAN-based entity relationships from complex regulatory text using open-source tools.
+This project automates the extraction of PAN-based entity relationships from complex financial or regulatory documents.
+It provides a scalable template for entity-relation extraction tasks using open-source tools and standard Python libraries.